-This year, Horton’s alma mater, the Oklahoma Sooners won the Metroplex Challenge, and one can certainly consider them among the front-runners to win the national competition in Fort Worth in April.
-They also took the title here in 2016.
-As Fort Worth continues to build its reputation in the sport, programs and athletes like them will no doubt aim to return to the city as often as possible.
+Horton’s alma mater, the Oklahoma Sooners, have won the Metroplex Challenge three years in a row, and one can certainly consider them among the front-runners to win the national competition in Fort Worth in April.
+They also took the NCAA title here in 2016.
+As Fort Worth continues to build its reputation in the sport, top-tier programs and athletes like the Sooners will no doubt aim to return to the city as often as possible.

 Dickies Arena hosts the NCAA Women's Gymnastics Championships April 16-17, 2021.
 Click here for more information about the NCAA Championship and how to buy tickets.